ankitects/anki/docs/architecture.md

 The web code is split between `ts/` and `qt/aqt/data/web/`.
 The majority of new code now goes into `ts/` rather than `qt/aqt/data/web/` and, during the build process, gets copied into `qt/aqt/data/web/` instead.

+### Visualization of the code base

+A neat visualization of the file layout is available [here](https://mango-dune-07a8b7110.1.azurestaticapps.net/?repo=ankitects%2Fanki) (or go to [here](https://githubnext.com/projects/repo-visualization#explore-for-yourself) instead and enter `ankitects/anki`).

 ## Protobuf